BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 A. Our games are based on statistical probability
 B. Random picks (i.e. quick pick in a LottoRace/Lottery game) will produce the same results as any other strategy
 D. Random lottery subscriptions will produce the same results as any other lottery strategy
-C. Raffle games do not have any strategy as the player is automatially assigned a sequential ticket number
+C. Raffle games do not have any strategy as the player is automatically assigned a sequential ticket number

 ## RTS 9 - Progressive Jackpots